jerrycool123/DivineBridge/docs/developer.md

 - `server`: The server that runs the Discord bot.
 - `sls-ocr`: A serverless app that utilizes [tesseract](https://github.com/tesseract-ocr/tesseract) to perform OCR.
 - `sls-backup`: A serverless app that backs up the database.
-- `sls-check-membership`: A serverless app that removes expired memberships.
+- `sls-membership`: A serverless app that removes expired memberships and update YouTube membership video lists.

 ### Packages